 We found more recommendations in our sources for French-door refrigerators than for any other type.
 They are the best overall performers in professional tests, and users love their convenient layout, useful features and stylish looks.
 They're pricey, though, and big, so if something else would better suit your needs, we also cover side-by-side refrigerators, top-freezer refrigerators, bottom-freezer refrigerators and counter-depth refrigerators elsewhere in this report.

 Hundreds of users agree, giving the GE Café CFE28TSHSS high ratings across the board.
 Most praise its performance, attractive, stainless steel styling, and plethora of high-end features.
 There are a lot of bells and whistles on the CFE28TSHSS, but the scene stealer is the unique ability to dispense hot water in addition to cold.
 Of course, the refrigerator can also dispense ice and cold water though the door.
 Rather than a mundane LED display, you get a small touch screen for things like setting temperature.
 You can personalize the display by uploading photos from a USB thumb drive to play back slide-show style.
 Inside, you'll find twin crispers and a full-width slide out bin that can be set to different temperatures for storing different types of perishables.
 The spill proof glass shelves are adjustable, and there's tons of on-door storage.
 This fridge is offered only in stainless steel.
 The cabinet measures 35.75 inches wide and 36.25 inches deep.

 Performance tests out to be impeccable in most regards.
 "There simply aren't any major flaws in this fridge," says Zahnzinger.
 There is a minor one however.
-Items stored at the bottom of the freezer crept to just above zero in Reviewed.com's tests.
+Items stored at the bottom of the freezer crept to just above zero degrees Fahrenheit in Reviewed.com's tests.
 Though the freezer's excellent temperature stability minimizes the risk that that could give rise to freezer burn in items stored long term.
 The fix is simple: "If you turn down the thermostat, you shouldn't have any problems."

-Elsewhere in This Report:
+Elsewhere in this report: